Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?

 How much does an expert cost to build it all?

 Even though WordPress, Drupal and Joomla all have great supporting communities, the supply of skilled WordPress developers is significantly higher than the quantity of experienced Drupal or Joomla developers.
 This will have a direct impact on the cost of the expert help you will need.
+This article gives guidance on what to look for when hiring a web developer, which may be useful.

 The graph below highlights the difference in salaries offered for developers of the three platforms.
 It shows the range of annual base salaries offered on open vacancies in the US for WordPress, Drupal and Joomla on recruitment platform ZipRecruiter.
 Anecdotal evidence from Glassdoor for open vacancies in the UK broadly supports this view, while showing a lack of demand for Joomla developers as only one vacancy was open at the time of checking.